jnunemaker/happymapper/README.txt

 == DESCRIPTION:

 Object to xml mapping library.
-I have included examples but this thing needs some documentation.
-Also, I consider it currently a first pass and in need of love from someone smarter than I. It seems to work for what I need to do though.
+I have included examples to help get you going.
+The specs should also point you in the right direction.

-== FEATURES/PROBLEMS:
+== FEATURES:

 * Easy to define xml attributes and elements for an object
+* Fast because it uses libxml-ruby under the hood
 * Automatic conversion of xml to defined objects

 == SYNOPSIS: